vinodkd/guts/book/01_size.md

 			<<loop increment>>                      <<loop increment>>
 		end while                                while <<loop condition>>

-All are functionally and structurally equivalent.
+All are functionally equivalent.
+But are they structurally so?

 To answer the specific question of Program 3's size, however, we'll have to apply (4) and make some assumptions on the sizes again.
 Since both the initialization and increment steps in this case are single operations, we'll assume they're also of size 1 sq unit.
 The loop body consisting of the single print operation has long been deemed of size 1 sq unit; so applying these values we get: